Import Data From Excel

 - Format and add data to your spreadsheet.
 Details on how to do this below.

 - When your Excel file is ready, open Wrike.
-From the Folder tree, select the Folder where you want to import your data 1.
-Click on the Folder’s menu button 2, hover over “Import” 3, and select “Excel”.
+From the left-hand Navigation panel, select the folder/project or Space into which you want to import your data.
+1

-4. Press “Choose file” 1 in the pop-up box that appears and then select the file that you want to import.
-Once you select your file click “Next” 2.
-If you have names listed in the “assigned to” column you will be asked to associate users from your Wrike contact book with the names indicated in the “Assigned To” column of the spreadsheet 3.
-Click “next” again 4 and you will be asked to refresh your page.
-Click “yes” 5.
+- If you have names listed in the “assigned to” column, you will be asked to associate users from your Wrike contact list with those indicated in the “Assigned To” column of the spreadsheet.
+6

-The information from your XLS file is now in Wrike!
+The information from your XLS file is now available in Wrike!

-In order for you to be able to import data from Excel to Wrike, the XLS file must be formatted correctly.
-There are two ways to get a formatted XLS file:
+In order for you to be able to import data from Excel into Wrike, the XLS file must be formatted correctly.
+There are two ways to get a correctly formatted XLS file:

 Download a Sample XLS File (already formatted)